kenoti/twitter_project/README.md

 8. Fill in Twitter credentials twitter4j.properties if running on local or put them into the loadTwitterKeys() before compiling
 9. in the main twitter-project folder run mvn package to compile the project
 10. Run the compiled jar which should be in the target directory
-11. Run script using spark-submit --class dsti.Streamer --master local[8] twitter-project-1.0-SNAPSHOT-jar-with-dependencies.jar to test if you have a properties file put it in the same location as the jar file.
+11. Run script using
+spark-submit --jars spark-streaming-twitter_2.10-1.6.0.jar,twitter4j-core-4.0.4.jar,twitter4j-stream-4.0.4.jar --class "dsti.Streamer" --master local[8] twitter-project-1.0-SNAPSHOT.jar > tweets_output.txt 2>> tweets_error.txt

+to test if you have a properties file put it in the same location as the jar file.
 This will not work when you use master yarn but will work with master local
 12. Run script using spark-submit --class dsti.Streamer --master yarn  twitter-project-1.0-SNAPSHOT-jar-with-dependencies.jar The application runs for about 3-10 minutes depending on timeout session set collecting tweets